-The second consideration for the proposed location is the potential for adverse noise impacts to the surrounding buildings.
+The second consideration for the proposed Site 1 location is the potential for adverse noise impacts to the surrounding buildings.
 The 2018 LRDP environmental impact report (EIR) states Stationary Noise Sources, such as utility plants, are considered significant noise impacts if the noise level exceeds 65 dBA CNEL (Community Noise Equivalent Level) at the exterior of housing, temporary lodging, inpatient medical care facilities, classrooms, child development centers, libraries and related learning spaces.
-The exact noise level impacts of the CPA to the surrounding buildings (Galbraith and York Hall) will be further studied based on the concept design to identify appropriate noise mitigation features and will be reviewed by Campus Planning staff.
+The exact noise level impacts of the CPA to the surrounding buildings (Galbraith and York Hall) will be futher studied based on the concept design to identify approporiate noise mitigation features and will be reviewed by Campus Planning staff.

-The third consideration for the proposed location is the existing Revelle Provost Building.
+The third consideration for the proposed Site 1 location is the existing Revelle Provost Building.
 Because of the square footage required for the CPA, the project will require demolition of the existing Revelle Provost Building.
 The Revelle Provost office is planned to relocate to Galbraith Hall as its permanent location.
-Academic Affairs is currently identifying space for the relocation.
+However that relocation requires some existing programs within Galbraith Hall to relocate to space currently planned for space vacated with the opening of the North Torrey Pines Living and Learning Neighborhood (NTPLLN) project.
+In order to meet the campus chilling capacity the construction of the CPA needs to begin well before the NTPLLN completes and vacated space in Galbraith Hall is available for the Provost Office.